philzook58/philzook58.github.io/_posts/2022-04-19-dwarf-patching.md

 # High and Low

 At work (HEY DRAPER IS HIRING!
 HELLLLLO????
 [Formal Methods Engineer Jobs at all levels](https://careers-draper.icims.com/jobs/search?ss=1&searchKeyword=formal+methods)) We've been building a neat [constraint](https://www.minizinc.org/doc-2.6.2/en/index.html) based, CEGIS driven patching [compiler](https://unison-code.github.io/) called [VIBES](https://github.com/draperlaboratory/VIBES) that deserves many blog posts of it's own.
-The idea is that you could do tiny intra function patches to fix security vulnerabilities post hoc.
+The idea is that you could do tiny verified intra function patches to fix security vulnerabilities post hoc.

 The team and I have some thoughts and ideas on what we info we need to do this and how we could get it.
 One promising approach for describing the necessary data that [Sergey Bratus](https://www.cs.dartmouth.edu/~sergey/) has been a big proponent of is using and extending the DWARF debug format.
 We cannot, however, do it alone, so I thought maybe a little blog post might help raise some discussion.